-In all of our host countries, we aim to build constructive, sustainable relationships with our stakeholders, whose support is a key factor in the success of our businesses.
-That is why we have designed a dedicated, three-pronged community engagement strategy, based on nurturing dialogue with local residents and public- and private-sector players, managing the impact of our operations and contributing to local human, cultural and economic development.
+In all of our host countries, we aim to build constructive, long-term relationships with our stakeholders, whose support is a key factor in the success of our businesses.
+That is why we have designed a dedicated, three-pronged community engagement strategy, based on nurturing dialogue with local residents and public- and private-sector players, managing the impact of our operations and contributing to local socio-economic development.

 Stakeholder Respect, Collaboration, Dialogue and Engagement